THE BASICS

 If legacy cartonization software was a tricycle, newer cost-aware cartonization is the Harley Davidson of packing optimization.
 It uses full 3D cube logic like the best in class of the previous generation, but adds extensive business rules, accommodates complex item requirements, and most importantly optimizes for cost directly.
 Instead of just trying to find the fewest/smallest boxes, it evaluates carrier rate tables in real time and makes a packing decision based on what the carriers are actually incentivizing.
 It seems like a distinction without a difference.
 Surprisingly, the difference is massive.
 It’s often the difference between an ecommerce shipment being profitable, and not.

-Containerization in Logistics
+Cartonization in Logistics

 It’s often challenging to disrupt an old paradigm, especially one like box selection that’s been handled primarily with tribal knowledge in the warehouse.
 But in the case of modern cartonization, the results are hard to ignore.
 Compared to traditional containerization features, modern cartonization engines consider:

-• Cost of the box and fill
+Cost of the Box and Fill

 Most importantly, it has to actually work for all your inventory and shipping scenarios.
 That means support for fragility, compressibility, stacking, nesting, rolling, gift boxes, branded boxes... the list goes on.
 It has to do all this in real-time, and be an easy drop-in upgrade for whatever system you might have already.
 The result of this upgrade is consistent and dramatic savings on transportation costs, often by finding counter-intuitive ways of packing an order that a human can’t find on their own.